 Despite the larger footprint of the kitchen, this room feels larger and more spacious.

 Now let’s talk finishes, starting with the kitchen joinery.
 Overall, the vision for this kitchen was to be timeless and a little bit luxe.
 My mother-in-law doesn’t intend to renovate it again so the aesthetic and materials needed to offer longevity.

 For the door fronts, I selected a new slim shaker door profile.
 It’s called ‘Sussex’ by Polytec and I love how it’s a modern and less ‘in your face’ take on the traditional shaker door.
 It ticks the brief of a white kitchen but the subtle texture gives the room more interest.
 I really love this door profile, which I could see working well in a range of kitchen styles from traditional to contemporary.

 You can get these doors vinyl wrapped but we spent a little extra to get the doors painted.
 Polyurethane paint offers better durability and is less likely to discolour in sunlight.
 The colour is ‘Snowy Mountains’ by Dulux in a satin finish.
 It’s a lovely soft warm white.

 One of the most prominent finishes in this space is the splashback.
-Called ‘Olivetti’ from Tile Republic, it’s a marble mosaic tile with plenty of gorgeous natural variation.
+Called ‘Olivetti’, it’s a marble mosaic tile with plenty of gorgeous natural variation.
 It’s available in a range of natural stones, including calacatta and travertine.
 But I fell in love with the super white marble and knew my mother-in-law would too!

 For me, the splashback steals the show in this kitchen and gives the space depth and those luxe vibes.